rkiko/AC_Agulhas_eddy_2021/README.md

 BGC Argo trajectory with the same color, I plot the BGC Argo profiles outside the eddy with a cross, and I plot 4 eddy contour, colored proportionally to the chl inside the eddy.

+\
+an17

+It is the same script as an14 (plot of the times series of chl, temp etc.), with two main differences: (i) I exclude the profiles in which the BGC Argo float was outside the eddy; (ii) I do not plot the eddy radius and eddy-float distance as well

+\
+an18

+It is the same script as an15 (plot of the times series of flux, Mip etc.+ integrated time series of sPOC and POC), with two main differences: (i) I exclude the profiles in which the BGC Argo float was outside the eddy; (ii) I do not plot the eddy radius and eddy-float distance as well